EconometricInstitute/feb22012-programming-website/data/week5/1-generics.md

 The diamond operator looks like this: `<>`, and the compiler figures out what type should be in there.
 The diamond operator is used while creating a new instance of an object, for instance like this: `List<Integer> exampleList = new ArrayList<>();`.
 The compiler can figure out that the `ArrayList` holds objects of the type `Integer` as we already told the compiler that the variable type was some sort of `List` holding `Integer` objects.
 Please note that the non-primitive type `Integer` is used here.

 </Solution>

+---

-When do you use `?` as a type and what is it called?
+When do you use `?` as a type parameter and what is it called?

 <Solution>

 Using the question mark as a type is called using a wildcard.
 You use it in case you have no clue what type will be given to the method.
-Unfortunately, this comes with the disadvantage that not all usual methods work any longer.
-If you can use a generic type, please do so.
-It is safer.
-You can read more on the differences on [Stack Overflow](https://stackoverflow.com/questions/10943137/difference-between-generic-type-and-wildcard-type), which by the way is a very nice website that contains almost all coding questions one could ask oneself, and corresponding answers.
+This does mean that you can not make any assumptions on the type, except that it will be an instance of `Object`.

 </Solution>